-- Alone in patients with follicular lymphoma or low-grade lymphoma that has relapsed or is refractory (doesn’t respond to treatment).
+- Alone in adults with follicular lymphoma or low-grade lymphoma that has relapsed or is refractory (doesn’t respond to treatment).

-- With first-line chemotherapy in patients whose NHL has not been treated.
+- With first-line chemotherapy in adults whose NHL has not been treated.

-- Alone as maintenance therapy in patients who are having a complete or partial response to rituximab and chemotherapy.
+- Alone as maintenance therapy in adults who are having a complete or partial response to rituximab and chemotherapy.

-- Alone in patients with low-grade NHL that has not progressed after first-line therapy with cyclophosphamide, vincristine sulfate, and prednisone (CVP).
+- Alone in adults with low-grade NHL that has not progressed after first-line therapy with cyclophosphamide, vincristine sulfate, and prednisone (CVP).

-- With anthracycline combination chemotherapy in patients with diffuse large B-cell NHL that has not been treated.
+- With anthracycline combination chemotherapy in adults with diffuse large B-cell NHL (DLBCL) that has not been treated.